 Languages and Dialects Spoken in Morocco

-DARIJA or Moroccan Arabic is a dialect containing the combination of Arabic (Predominant), French, Spanish and Berber.
+Morocco dialects are Moroccan Arabic or Darija and Hassani dialect of Sahrawi people in the south part of Morocco.
+DARIJA or Moroccan Arabic is a dialect containing the combination of Arabic (Predominant), French, Spanish, and Berber.
 DARIJA has some similarities with the Algerian and the Tunisian dialect and you may hear that Moroccans speak too fast comparing to Algerians and Tunisians.

 Foreign Languages in Morocco